Gabe397/IS373WordPress/wordpress/readme.md

-New Project
-Gabe
+Wordpress Installation and Collaborating using Git Gabe
-Manjot Singh. l
+Manjot Singh